bczoma/provider-solacebroker/README.md

 generation tools and exposes XRM-conformant managed resources for the solacebroker API.

+Example conversion of solacebroker Terraform provider with the `client_username` resource.
+Note that the latest version of the Terraform provider doesn't use the `id` attribute in its resources so an older version has been used as a proof-of-concept.

 ## Getting Started

 Install the provider by using the following command after changing the image tag